Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

      - Explored rotation of input point clouds by 15, 45, 90 degrees and varying the number of points per object by 10000, 5000, 1000.
      - Analyzed how these variations affected test accuracy and visually interpreted the results.

-The completion of Assignment 4 provided a comprehensive hands-on experience with PointNet architectures, further strengthening skills in 3D vision tasks, neural network implementation, and robustness analysis in the context of point cloud data.
+The completion of Project 4 provided a comprehensive hands-on experience with PointNet architectures, further strengthening skills in 3D vision tasks, neural network implementation, and robustness analysis in the context of point cloud data.

 ## 📝 Paper Reviews and Presentations